Fixed Gear vs Geared Folding Bikes - What are the Differences?

 Now let’s compare some of the features of fixed gear with geared bikes.

 Feel: The fact that you can’t coast keeps your legs moving, in a way taking the place of the gears.
 And because you have to keep pedaling you become more in tune with your speed especially when navigating hills.
 An apt comparison between the feel of a fixed and a geared bike is much like that of manual and automatic cars.

-Better Exercise: Because you can’t switch gears when biking up hills, riding a fixed gear bike is hard.
+Better Exercise: We all know that cycling is one of simple ways to exercise.
+You can take advantage of a bicycle to travel from work to home and from home to work.
+If you ride a bike on a daily basis, you’ll be able to reach and maintain a healthy weight successfully.
+It’s pretty clear that fixed gear folding bikes (also known as single speed folding bikes) would be a better option if you need a bike for exercising.
+It goes without saying that fixed gear folding bikes provide a better workout in comparison with geared folding bikes.
+Because you can’t switch gears when biking up hills, riding a fixed gear bike is hard.
 But once you build the strength in your legs, you will be able to ride up them much faster.
 At the beginning, especially with steep hills you may need to dismount and walk.
 And constant pedaling improves the circulation to your legs and keeps your muscles supple.

-Stuff: If you have lots of stuff to carry, it may be beneficial to have a conventional road bike.
+Stuff: It’s much easier for a cyclist to carry a lot of stuff with a geared folding bike.
+If you have lots of stuff to carry, it may be beneficial to have a conventional road bike.
 You can buy bicycle accessories for your bike which will more easily accommodate a road bike than a fixed gear.

 Positions: If you’re riding for long periods of time a conventional bike may be better because it allows your body more positions.
 With different handlebars you can shift your weight and be more comfortable.